-- competition from live exporters - drought impacting on numbers - industry cycles in rebuilding of herds and flocks - producers moving out of livestock and into cropping.
+competition from live exporters

+- drought impacting on numbers - industry cycles in rebuilding of herds and flocks - producers moving out of livestock and into cropping.

-While the industry is a relatively small player in global production terms, it does produce around 3% of the world's beef, 5% of the world's sheep meat and 0.5% of global goat meat production.
-It is on the global export stage that the Australian industry makes a significant contribution to the world's need for high quality protein.
+While the industry is a relatively small player in global production terms, it does produce around 3 per cent of the world's beef, 5 per cent of the world's sheep meat and 0.5 per cent of global goat meat production.
+It is on the global export stage that the Australian industry makes a significant contribution to the world's need for high-quality protein.
 In 2014, by value, Australia was the world's largest exporter of beef, sheep meat and goat meat.
-By numbers, Australia was the world's largest exporter of livestock.
-15
+By numbers, Australia was the world's largest exporter of livestock.17

-Likewise, the industry makes a vital contribution to Australia's overall trade performance, in 2014-15 generating \$16 billion in export earnings and placing the industry in the top five Australian export industries.
+Likewise, the industry makes a vital contribution to Australia's overall trade performance.
+In 2014-15, the industry generated \$16 billion in export earnings, placing it in the top five Australian export industries.

-Globally, real per capita incomes will increase by 60% to 2030.
-With red meat consumption and per capita income being closely related, this translates to an increase in red meat demand of 25% over that period, as well as an increase in demand from markets specifically seeking high quality red meat and livestock products.
-These forecasts present an enormous opportunity for Australia's red meat and livestock industry in terms of geographical proximity to key markets, and as a recognised supplier of safe, nutritious and ethically-produced products.
+Globally, real per capita incomes will increase by 60 per cent to 2030.
+With red meat consumption and per capita income being closely related, this translates to an increase in red meat demand of 25 per cent over that period, as well as an increase in demand from markets specifically seeking highquality red meat and livestock products.
+These forecasts present an enormous opportunity for Australia's red meat and livestock industry in terms of geographical proximity to key markets, and as a recognised supplier of safe, nutritious and ethically produced products.